-Duke is a prestigious private university that is consistently ranked among the top 10 in the United States.
-It boasts soaring Gothic buildings, modern teaching and research facilities, lush botanical gardens, and accessible recreational spaces - making it one of the most beautiful campuses in America.
+Duke is a prestigious private university consistently ranked among the top ten in the United States.
+Often called one of the most beautiful campuses in America, Duke boasts soaring Gothic buildings, modern teaching and research facilities, lush botanical gardens, and is home to multiple national championship winning sports teams.

 Early July: June 30 - July 12, 2019